google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 Pie charts cannot be used for all data, and they can create misleading conclusions.

 Problems:
-* creating percentages where they're not necessary or helpful, solely to put it into the visualization
+* We don't want to create percentages where they're not necessary or helpful, solely to put it into the visualization.
-* the states have separate budgets, so this visualization indicates correlation when there is none
+* The states have separate budgets, so this visualization indicates correlation when there is none.

 @Exercise (5 minutes): {
 Think pair share - How could it be better represented?